JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 ### 4. The API server should scale up automatically

-Requesting a sum with a large number requires a lot of resources.
+Requesting a sum with a large number takes up a lot of CPU time.

 Example: `/?n=999999999`

-The API server should scale up to handle additional traffic.
+The API server should autoscale to handle the additional load traffic.

 ### 5. Blue / Green deployment